choicebuilds/BumWatch/README.md

 *insert picture here*

 This iteration of the BumWatch is made entirely in-house and costed $0 (not including time and labor).
-The BumWatch consists entirely of breakout boards (that I borrowed) placed and stacked neatly and soldered to a custom-PCB that was created using in-house PCB fabrication machines.
+The BumWatch consists entirely of breakout boards (that I borrowed) placed and stacked neatly and soldered to a custom-PCB that was created using in-house PCB fabrication machines (I could not complete this part, so I used protoboards).
 Although I would never recommend this method (due to problems I will address as we go on), it was fun planning and watching everything come to fruition.

 ## PCB Fabrication
 Essentially, you can use any electrical CAD software (I used KiCAD) to create a schematic and layout.
 Then, you export the Front Side Copper (gbr), Back Side Copper (gbr), Edge Cuts (gbr), and Drill Files (drl).
 Why only these four?
 Well, the available PCB fabrication machines in-house (LPKF Protomat and Protolaser) from my local makerspace makes it extremely limited for a few reasons: